Hyperfocus Summary

 Listen to the audio of this summary with a free reading.fm account*:

 Do you remember life before the internet?
-I was six years old when the online world became public, so I don’t recall much about life without it.
-But what I do remember was a time when it was a lot easier to focus on the task at hand.
+I was six years old when the world went online, so I don’t recall much about life without it.
+What I do remember was a time when it was a lot easier to focus on the task at hand.

-This can become a reality for you if you’ll learn to do what Chris Bailey calls hyperfocus.
-And his book Hyperfocus: How to Work Less to Achieve More teaches you how to make it happen.
+Well, they can… if you master what Chris Bailey calls hyperfocus.
+His book Hyperfocus: How to Work Less to Achieve More will show you how to make it happen.

 Here are just 3 of the many ideas in it that have helped me concentrate better: